 Our board of directors currently consists of four members.
 Our bylaws provide that our board of directors shall consist of at least three directors but not more than eleven directors and the authorized number of directors may be fixed from time to time by resolution of our board of directors.
-Based on the corporate governance rules of the Nasdaq Stock Market, Harinne Kim and Yusil Yeo are independent directors.
+Based on the corporate governance rules of the Nasdaq Stock Market, Harinne Kim and Yusil Yeo are currently independent directors.
+Additionally, upon their election, Jae-Hyo Seo and Abe Lim will be independent directors.